An adult resting at home during wisdom teeth removal recovery after 40.

 Don’t hesitate to call us if you’re concerned.
 You should reach out immediately if you experience severe, throbbing pain that isn’t managed by your prescribed medication, or bleeding that won’t stop even with firm pressure.
 Signs of an infection, such as a fever, chills, or significant swelling in your cheek, jaw, or neck, also require prompt attention.
 Any difficulty breathing or swallowing is an emergency.
 We are here to support you through your recovery, so please contact our office if any of these or other unusual symptoms appear.
 Your peace of mind and health are our top priorities.

-How Pre-existing Conditions Affect Healing
+How Do Other Health Conditions Affect Recovery?

 Your overall health plays a big role in your oral health and recovery.
 Age-related health changes or chronic conditions like diabetes or hypertension can influence how your body heals and responds to anesthesia.
 It’s crucial to manage these conditions effectively before and after your procedure to support a smooth recovery.
 Be sure to share your full medical history with us during your consultation.
 This allows our team to tailor a treatment plan that accounts for your unique health profile, which is a core part of our holistic approach to all dental services.